 To better meet the individual needs of advanced students, honors and AP courses are offered in several subject areas.
 Due to the rigorous and in-depth study of the subject matter, honors and AP classes merit additional quality points towards the student's grade point average.
 Placement in an honors and/or AP class is dependent on:

-- 1. the student's request of the honors and/or AP class along with parental permission - 2. faculty and counselor recommendations - 3. excellent grades each nine weeks in previous courses in the subject area - 4. previous placement in honors classes - 5. high standardized test scores - 6. available space in honors and/or AP classes.
+- 1. the student's request of the honors and/or AP class along with parental permission - 2. faculty and counselor recommendations - 3. excellent grades each nine weeks in previous courses in the subject area - 4. previous placement in honors classes - 5. high standardized test scores - 6. passing score on writing sample (required for some classes) - 7. available space in honors and/or AP classes.